w4LLStreet/Apotheosis/README.md

 # apotheosis
-pull info from last.fm to populate an artist page on PTH
+pull info from last.fm to populate an artist page on NW

 * Add similar artists
 * Add missing artist bio